AmbassadorGraveyard/ambassador-android-sdk/README.md

 _Note_: The RAFLogoPosition element is ignored when no `raf_logo.png` is present in the drawable folders.
 Set the RAFLogoPosition to 0 to hide the logo.

-The following images show the logo in the various positions set in the custom values:
+The following image shows the logo in the various positions set in the custom values:

 <img src="screenshots/rafLogoPosition1.png" />